-- (+) Shows the proper shipping name, hazard class, and packing group to use, even if the material doesn't meet the hazard class definition. - (A) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transport by air unless it is a hazardous substance or hazardous waste. - (W) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transportation by water unless it is a hazardous substance, hazardous waste, or marine pollutant. - (D) Means the proper shipping name is appropriate for describing materials for domestic transportation, but may not be proper for international transportation. - (I) Identifies a proper shipping name that is used to describe materials in international transportation.
+- (+) Shows the proper shipping name, hazard class, and packing group to use, even if the material does not meet the hazard class definition. - (A) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transport by air unless it is a hazardous substance or hazardous waste. - (W) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transportation by water unless it is a hazardous substance, hazardous waste, or marine pollutant. - (D) Means the proper shipping name is appropriate for describing materials for domestic transportation, but may not be proper for international transportation. - (I) Identifies a proper shipping name that is used to describe materials in international transportation.
 A different shipping name may be used when only domestic transportation is involved. - (G) Means this hazardous material described in Column 2 is a generic shipping name.
-A generic shipping name must be accompanied by a technical name on
+A generic shipping name must be accompanied by a technical name on the shipping paper.
+A technical name is a specific chemical that makes the product hazardous.